 I believe a solid education is fundamental for children to succeed in life.
 Working as a tutor allows me to be an active part of helping kids get ahead in life.
 I personally believe this goal is significant not only for their future, but for that of our whole society.
 Education allows one to appreciate and understand a variety of cultures, ideas, and events.
 For more than eight years I have worked as a tutor, working with students of all grades K-12, and have worked with students of all stripes, including several with autism and dyslexia.

-University of California Santa Barbara - Bachelors, Religious Studies
+Undergraduate Degree: University of California-Santa Barbara - Bachelors, Religious Studies

 AP US History